-Here are my acting demo reels of 2018 (new ones soon to come).
+Here are my acting demo reels and clips.
 I’ve learned that there is no such thing as perfection – Only progress, and that every year is a new adventure, filled with many more challenges as an individual and in this case, as an actress – to be able to discover parts of yourself within each character you get the opportunity to embody.

 The Local People Short Film (8 MINS)